 Dragon and Passion Fruit Slushy

-Find some of the kitchen tools used for this recipe below:
+Click on the pictures below for links to some of the kitchen tools used for this recipe: